 A Better Alternative: Accounts Receivable Factoring

-Invoice factoring is similar to a bank line of credit in one respect; you can access cash fast, but unlike a bank line you do not have to go through an overly cumbersome approval process - waiting weeks or months without hearing back at all as to whether or not you may be obtaining this much nedded capital.
-Factoring companies are getting than ever and are providing the needed capital sometimes in as little as 3-7 days.
-Although there is an applications for this type of financing, many factoring companies have made it very easy, and don't scrutinize your business credit.
+Invoice factoring is similar to a bank line of credit in one respect; you can access cash fast, but unlike a bank line you do not have to go through an overly cumbersome approval process - waiting weeks or months without hearing back at all as to whether or not you may be obtaining this much needed capital.
+Factoring companies are getting better than ever and are providing the needed capital sometimes in as little as 3-7 days.
+Although there is an application for this type of financing, many factoring companies have made it very easy, and don't scrutinize your business credit.
 The factor bases their financial arrangement primarily on your outstanding invoices and the creditworthiness of your clients.

 You normally receive about 80% to 95% of the face value of your invoices upfront, and then receive the remainder, (less the factor’s charges), once the payments are collected.
 You, or rather your invoices, determine the amount of cash you receive, not the bank.
 So if you need $100,000, you can factor enough invoices to get that cash.
 If you only need $20,000 you can factor a smaller amount of invoices.
 In addition, you don’t have to collect on the invoices, the factoring company takes over the responsibility.
 Also, you do not carry debt every month.
 You can choose to factor more invoices but you do not have an ongoing loan balance like you do with a bank line.
 Therefore, your credit report looks better.

 Here’s a quick overview of what the steps would look like for your Factoring Line Of Credit: